-- 10.1 The parties agree that continuous improvement strategies will contribute to the efficiency and productivity of the NTPS and it is the intention of the parties to build upon and enhance the human resource reforms contained in the PSEM Act through: - (a) improved human resource practices; and - (b) staff development; and - (c) management and professional development programs; and - (d) other programs of continuous improvement. - 10.2 The parties acknowledge the need to examine jointly and consider all options when pursuing improvement strategies to ensure the achievement of the most cost effective and productive outcomes and that the consultative mechanisms referred to in clause 14 Management of Change, will be employed by the parties for this process.
+- 10.1 The parties agree that continuous improvement strategies will contribute to the efficiency and productivity of the NTPS and it is the intention of the parties to build upon and enhance the human resource reforms contained in the PSEM Act through: - (a) improved human resource practices; and - (b) staff development; and - (c) management and professional development programs; and

-10.3 While recognising that reorganisation and changes to staff numbers arising from various factors are occurring within the NTPS, the parties agree that there will be no involuntary redundancies and no job losses arising directly from the implementation of this Agreement.
+- (d) other programs of continuous improvement. - 10.2 The parties acknowledge the need to examine jointly and consider all options when pursuing improvement strategies to ensure the achievement of the most cost effective and productive outcomes and that the consultative mechanisms referred to in clause 14 Management of Change, will be employed by the parties for this process. - 10.3 While recognising that reorganisation and changes to staff numbers arising from various factors are occurring within the NTPS, the parties agree that there will be no involuntary redundancies and no job losses arising directly from the implementation of this Agreement. - 10.4 The employer commits there will be no reduction in current or future employee rights and entitlements as provided in By-laws and Determinations, including provision of allowances and leave arrangements, for the term of the Agreement.